Written by

 Since HR is best positioned to oversee how the program is working, you should also take care to balance the interests of your organization and your interns.
 For example, giving an intern a lot of responsibility may seem like an easy way to give them a lot of experience while helping the employer increase productivity.

-HR should structure the onboarding and offboarding processes more generally and coordinate with particular supervisors on how to implement them in a way that best fits the department and the position.
+HR should structure the onboarding and offboarding processes with the help of particular supervisors on how to implement those processes in a way that best fits the department and the position.

 You shouldn’t limit check-ins to onboarding and offboarding.
 Instead, establish a regular, recurring schedule of informal check-ins along with any documented progress reports required by your organization or the participating university.